maarten-pennings/6502/2emulation/README.md

 > which thus now starts to execute.
 >
 > The ISR should do the proper action for the interrupt, but also some administrative work:
-> it should signal the device that pull the IRQ line low, that it is serviced, so
+> it should signal the device that pulled the IRQ line low, that it is serviced, so
 > that it will let the IRQ line go high again.
 The ISR ends with a Return from Interrupt (RTI)
 > instruction.
 This restores the I flag (back to 0) and a new interrupts can be handled.
 > If the (I) flag is cleared inside the ISR routine, nested interrupts can occur.